Chris2018998/stone/doc/Introduction/beecp_readme_eng.md

 ---
 **Highlight Features**

-* Connection pool blocking and interruption
+* Provide interruption for blocking in pool
-* Connection pool clean and reinitialization
+* Support Pool clean and pool reinitalize
-* Support loanding configuration from properties files
+* Support configuration properties file
 * Provide interfaces for customization
 * Support virtual thread applications
 * [Provide web monitor](https://github.com/Chris2018998/beecp-starter)

 ![图片](https://user-images.githubusercontent.com/32663325/154832186-be2b2c34-8765-4be8-8435-b97c6c1771df.png)
 ![图片](https://user-images.githubusercontent.com/32663325/154832193-62b71ade-84cc-41db-894f-9b012995d619.png)

+_Reminder: If your project is built on springboot framework and also you are interested at beecp or already using it,we recommend [beecp starter](https://github.com/Chris2018998/beecp-starter) to you._

 **JMH Performance**